-For a private investor, we converted a 215 square meter part of this beautiful 120 year old old Warehouse on one of the busiest harbours of the Port of Rotterdam.
-The dimly lit space combined with a north-facing facade with just a few windows meant the owner had to have a high capacity of experience in order to perceive a bright and well usable office space.
-But this capacity combined with the architectural aspirations and the open mind of the owner have led to a perfect collaboration and a well thought out design.
+For a private investor, Firm converted a 215 square meter part of this 120-year-old Warehouse on one of the busiest harbours in the Port of Rotterdam.
+The poorly lit space combined with a north-facing facade with just a few windows meant the owner needed to be visionary in order to perceive a bright and well usable office space.
+It is this capacity combined with the architectural aspirations and the open mind of the investor that ultimately have led to a strong collaboration with the architects and a thoughtful design.

 The architects started their architectural task by researching the maximum number and sizes of possible new openings in the façade.
 All in close contact with the monuments committee of the municipality.
 After securing the right to open-up the old window openings in the facade and add new windows and doors, the possibility to create a well lit space was conceived.
 To further enhance this, Firm architects decided to disconnect the new interior from the old walls.
 This appearance of the design being somewhat subtracted from the original shell, the old brick walls, has a dual purpose; it creates architectural contrast and it ensures the minimal north-facing daylight to flow in across both levels as the architects bridged the half meter between the interior and the outer wall with a glass floor over the full width of the facade.
 Furthermore, they added mirrors on the walls on both levels to enhance this effect.